Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     contains sensitive data such as connection string to the resources and some secrets.

     ``` bash
-    [13:49:11 INF] Deployed Industrial IoT microservices to Azure AKS cluster
     Do you want to save connection details of deployed resources to '.env' file ?
 Please select Y[yes] or N[no]
     y
-    [13:49:17 INF] Writing environment to file: '.env' ...
+    [14:30:45 INF] Writing environment to file: '.env' ...
     ```

 11. At this point the application should have successfully deployed Industrial IoT solution.

+    ``` bash
+    [14:36:27 INF] Updating RedirectUris of client application to point to 'https://kktest00100.azurewebsites.net/'
+    [14:36:30 INF] Done.
+    ```

     One last thing left to do is to manually lower the scale of created CosmosDB containers.
 This is not a functional issue, but the default size of created containers will cost ~60$ per day.
 Check [CosmosDB Scale](#cosmosdb-scale) to learn more and lower the cost.

 ### Granting Admin Consent